two-barrels/Rails-Base-Application-Service/README.md

 # ServiceBase and DryService in Rails

 Welcome to the `ServiceBase` and `DryService` README!
-This guide will walk you through the usage and benefits of these modules in a Rails application.
+This guide will walk you through the usage and benefits of these modules in a Rails application and why we use it at Two Barrels!

 ## Introduction